nikkeijin/linux/README.md

 ## Regular Expression

-Certainly!
 Here are some examples of using `grep` and `find` with regular expressions:

 ### Using `grep` with Regular Expression: